jaseemts/jaseemts.github.io/_posts/2014-02-04-bus-or-business-opportunity.md

 Take a look at the above image.
 What do you see?
 Most of the people see just a bus.

-But there are another set of people who see more.
+But there are another set of people see more.
 They see:

 - Glass
 - Tyre